-Played by: Julie Andrews (voice)
+Portrayed by: Julie Andrews (voice)

-Dubbed by: Alejandra de la Rosa (Latin American Spanish), Élizabeth Chouvalidzé (Canadian French), Masako Isobe (Japanese)
+Voiced by: Alejandra de la Rosa (Latin American Spanish), Élizabeth Chouvalidzé (Canadian French), Masako Isobe (Japanese)

 A legendary sea monster from Atlantean myths.
 She guards King Atlan's trident in a cave in the middle of the Hidden Sea.

 - All Myths Are True: It turns out she exists and isn't just the stuff of Atlantean myths.

 - Always Someone Better: Arthur's completely outmatched by the Karathen.
 He can't defeat her with force, so he resorts to reasoning with her.
 It works, since the Karathen appreciates anyone who can speak with her.